-Imagine if you could give the greatest gift this Christmas?
+Imagine if you could give the greatest gift this year?
 Supporting a child with a learning disability at the very beginning means they get the very best start in life.

-Help us give more children like Thomas the best gift this Christmas.
+Help us give more children like Thomas the best gift this year.

 At Leeds Mencap we firmly believe that the earlier your child can be supported to learn and develop the better.
 The first 3 years of any child’s life are vitally important as their brains develop quickly at this stage.